 Due to large NAND memory density size and the technology limitation, NAND memory devices are allowed to be shipped to the end customers with certain amount of "Bad Blocks" found in the factory testing.
-Up to 2% of the memory blocks can be marked as "Bad Blocks" upon shipment, which is a maximum of 10 blocks for W25N512GV.
+Up to 2% of the memory blocks can be marked as "Bad Blocks" upon shipment, which is a maximum of 20 blocks for W25N01GW.
 In order to identify these bad blocks, it is recommended to scan the entire memory array for bad block markers set in the factory.
 A "Bad Block Marker" is a non-FFh data byte stored at Byte 0 of Page 0 for each bad block.
 An additional marker is also stored in the first byte of the 64-Byte spare area.

-W25N512GV offers a convenient method to manage the bad blocks typically found in NAND flash memory after extensive use.
+W25N01GW offers a convenient method to manage the bad blocks typically found in NAND flash memory after extensive use.
 The "Bad Block Management" command is initiated by shifting the instruction code "A1h" into the DI pin and followed by the 16-bit "Logical Block Address" and 16-bit "Physical Block Address" as illustrated in Figure 11.
-A Write Enable instruction must be executed before the device will accept the Bad Block Management Instructions (Status Register bit WEL= 1).
 The logical block address is the address for the "bad" block that will be replaced by the "good" block indicated by the physical block address.

 Once a Bad Block Management command is successfully executed, the specified LBA-PBA link will be added to the internal Look Up Table (LUT).
-Up to 10 links can be established in the non-volatile LUT.
-If all 10 links have been written, the LUT-F bit in the Status Register will become a 1, and no more LBA-PBA links can be established.
+Up to 20 links can be established in the non-volatile LUT.
+If all 20 links have been written, the LUT-F bit in the Status Register will become a 1, and no more LBA-PBA links can be established.
 Therefore, prior to issuing the Bad Block Management command, the LUT-F bit value can be checked or a "Read BBM Look Up Table" command can be issued to confirm if spare links are still available in the LUT.